jbryan-76/dido.net/README.md

 myObj.DoWork();
 ```

 Without using Dido, the application nominally contains code performing some function.
-This code may simply utilize local resources such as CPU and memory, or may use the filesystem, a database, or other connected services.
+This code may simply utilize local resources such as CPU and memory, or may use the file-system, a database, or other connected services.

 ### Local Execution